Oklahoma tribe sues oil companies over quake

 Among the tribal structures damaged in the September earthquake is the former Pawnee Nation Indian School, a sandstone building on the National Register of Historic Places that now houses the tribe's administrative offices.

 "We have extensive cracks throughout all the walls on every single one of these historic buildings, and the cracks run through the entire width of the walls," Knife Chief said.
 "We had mortar pop.
 We had roofs sag.
-We have ceilings that are bowing.
-Cracks all around walls and windows."
+We have ceilings that are bowing."

 According to the lawsuit, both companies were operating wastewater injection wells on lands within the Pawnee Nation less than 10 miles from the epicenter of the Sept.
 3 quake.